numbworks/nwpackageversions/docs/docs-nwpackageversions.md

 ## Demo

-The main use case this Python library is to simplify the controlled upgrade of the dependencies of a project ("dependency freeze").
+The primary purpose of this Python library is to simplify and strengthen the process of keeping all project dependencies up-to-date.

 If we have all the dependencies for the given project listed in a `requirements.txt` file, we can run the few lines of code below against it: